serlo/infrastructure-images/README.md

 Infrastructure Images are project independent docker images.
 The images are either built from a gcr.io base image or the github docker image is pulled and pushed to gcr.io.

+## Build

+The build is based mainly on docker.
+Only installation of Make is required.

+You can get a list of all supported goals typing ```make help```.

+### build_images_minikube

+Builds images for Minikube only if they are not already available in the remote Minikube docker environment

+### build_images_forced

+Builds images regardsless of any existence.

+### build_images_ci

+Builds images in ci environment and pushes them to eu.gcr.io

+# Images

 ## DBSetup

 Builds a cronjob image from alpine base image and adds some logic to import the serlo database from a dump.